 in student rooms.
 The kitchens in each facility should be used for any cooking needs.

 Space heaters and other such heat-producing appliances are fire safety hazards and are not permitted in the facilities at any time.
 Irons are heat producing and therefore considered a fire safety hazard.
-Please make sure that irons are turned off and unplugged when not in use.
+Irons are only permitted in laundry rooms.

 Depositing of bodily fluids, including but not limited to: vomiting, urinating, or defecating in public areas, rooms, apartments or inappropriate locations is prohibited.
 Residents and their guests in violation of this guideline will be billed for clean-up and may likely be removed from Housing.
 The storage of bodily fluids is prohibited in the residence halls.
 Bodily fluids must be disposed of in the proper waste removal system.